Jessie Fleming: 2020 Olympic triumph

 In 2021, Fleming was named Player of the Month three times by the Canadian Soccer Association, in the months of March, October, and November.
 She was also voted as Canadian Player of the Year and nominated for the CONCACAF Women's Player of the Year award.

 At the 2022 Arnold Clark Cup, Fleming started the first match against England as captain, in the absence of regular captain Christine Sinclair.
 On June 26, she earned her 100th cap while serving as captain again for a 0–0 draw against South Korea in a friendly match at BMO Field.
 Later in the year, she was one of four players to score three goals at the 2022 CONCACAF W Championship, but lost the Golden Boot to teammate Julia Grosso on a tiebreaker, Grosso having had an assist and played fewer minutes.
-She was named Canada Soccer's Play of the Year for the second time, becoming the third woman to win the award consecutively.
+She was named Canada Soccer's Player of the Year for the second time, becoming the third woman to win the award consecutively.